Sending Risky Texts

-Chances are, you've probably heard of sexting.
+Chances are, you probably know what it means to send a "risky" text.
 This is when you send or receive a message, image, or video that has sexual content like a nude picture.

 If you are 13+ years old, this section is for you.